jerriclynsjohn/svelte-storybook-tailwind/README.md

 you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.

+## What do you get in this repo

+1. A fully functional Svelte + TailwindCSS integration with side-by-side implementation of independent Storybook
+2. Storybook with 5 essential Addons
+3. Storybook populated with basic examples of Svelte + TailwindCSS

 ## Steps to build

 1. Clone this repo `git clone https://github.com/jerriclynsjohn/svelte-storybook-tailwind.git`